carbonblack/cbapi-python/docs/installation.rst

 Installing Python
 -----------------

 Obviously the first thing you’ll need to do is install Python on your workstation or server.
-For best compatibility, install the latest version of Python 2.7 (as of this writing, that is version 2.7.11).
+We recommend using the latest version of Python 3 (as of this writing, 3.6.4) for maximum performance and compatibility.
 Linux and Mac OS X systems will most likely have Python installed; it will have to be installed on Windows separately.

 Note that cbapi is compatible with both Python 2.7 and Python 3.x.
 If you already have Python 3 installed on your system, you're good to go!